imunreal7/micro-blog/README.md

 # Micro-Blog Application (MERN Microservices Architecture)

-This is a Micro-Blog project structured using microservices architecture with Node.js for each service and a React-based client.
+This is a Micro-Blog project structured using microservices architecture with Node.js for each service using event-bus and a React-based client.

 ## 📁 Project Structure